lyncisdev/voco/INSTALL.md

 ## Compiling Kaldi

-For a crash course check out: http://kaldi-asr.org/doc/kaldi_for_dummies.html But be warned, Kaldi is more of a research project than a finished user friendly program.
+For a crash course on Kaldi check out: [Kaldi for Dummies](http://kaldi-asr.org/doc/kaldi_for_dummies.html).
+But be warned, Kaldi is more of a research project than a finished user friendly program.
 Dont delve too deep unless you need to.
 Below is the process I followed.

 Clone the Kaldi repository: